 Consider whether one layout serves your needs and preferences better than another does.

 Some tables are foldable for storage, have casters for mobility or the ability to set the top at an angle.
 Others feature extras like tool holders, cord and hose guides or storage, and items like grounding studs.

 Welding Table Accessories

 Certain accessories make welding tasks a lot easier.
-Does that table come with fixtures, clamps, a carrying handle, cord stowage, shelving or exhaust hood?
-These are all things that make your job easier and could add to your out of pocket cost if not included.
+Does that table come with fixtures, clamps, a carrying handle, cord storage, shelving, or an exhaust hood?
+These are all things that make your job easier and could add to your out-of-pocket cost if not included.

 Related read: Best Welding Cart

 We selected the BuildPro Modular Welding Table as our best choice overall because we feel it’s simply the best available, bar none.
 While it’s likely too costly and massive for the average home shop, it’s easily affordable for a working shop and ready for the production line.

 Our value pick is the Eastwood Adjustable Portable Welding Table, a high quality, inexpensive, and feature-packed choice that will serve any home crafter well.